 A Model Player

 West was not only a role model for those playing basketball, in 1965 he was also a plastic model kit.
 Made by Aurora, the Jerry West Great Moments In Sport “all-plastic assembly kit” can be valued at $400 for sealed examples while there is even a market for kits that have been put together.

 Of course the few number of game-worn West items from his playing days bring big bucks on the few occasions they come to market.
 An autographed early 60’s West jersey sold for $96,000 in September 2012.

 Being the only NBA Finals MVP on a losing team is just one reason to collect Jerry West basketball cards and memorabilia, but if you’ve got an NBA logo, you’ve got Jerry—his silhouette preserved for all-time as the image of the NBA.

-You can see hundreds of West items on eBay here.
+You can see hundreds of Jerry West cards and memorabilia on eBay here.